- Timing is Everything

 Timing is Everything

 Please note that the eligibility determination process may take up to 4 weeks (and possibly longer during busy times near the start of semesters or if additional disability documentation is needed).
-Once eligibility is determined, services may then take up to an additional 4 to 6 weeks to set up.
+Once eligibility is determined, some services may then take up to an additional 4 to 6 weeks to set up.
 All together the process may take 8 to 10 weeks.

 Plan carefully to allow enough time for services to be in place by the first day of classes.
 High school students should have disability documentation and other records sent to McBurney well before graduation since high school staff may be unavailable for consultation during the summer.
 We recommend that incoming freshman, transfers and graduate students contact our office as soon as they are admitted, especially students requesting any of the following services: